 The human government develops a cure for mutations, and Jean Gray becomes a darker uncontrollable persona called the Phoenix who allies with Magneto, causing escalation into an all-out battle for the X-Men.

 In the 1960s, superpowered humans Charles Xavier and Erik Lensherr work together to find others like them, but Erik's vengeful pursuit of an ambitious mutant who ruined his life causes a schism to divide them.

 When bitten by a genetically modified spider, a nerdy, shy, and awkward high school student gains spider-like abilities that he eventually must use to fight evil as a superhero after tragedy befalls his family.

-Two mutant brothers, Logan and Victor, born 200 years ago, suffer childhood trauma and have only each other to depend on.
-Basically, they're fighters and killers, living from war to war through U.S. history.
-In modern times, a U.S. colonel, Stryker, recruits them and other mutants as commandos.
+Two mutant brothers, Logan and Victor, born two hundred years ago, suffer childhood trauma and have only each other to depend on.
+Basically, they're fighters and killers, living from war to war throughout U.S. history.
+In modern times, a U.S. Colonel, Stryker, recruits them and other mutants as commandos.
 Logan quits and becomes a logger, falling in love with a local teacher.
-When Logan refuses to rejoin Stryker's crew, the colonel sends the murderous Victor.
+When Logan refuses to rejoin Stryker's crew, the Colonel sends the murderous Victor.
 Logan now wants revenge.Written by

 31 of 66 people found this review helpful.